Data Processing Agreement Addendum

 Amazon Web Services (AWS), Inc.

-Processing region is in Ireland, however the headquarters are located in the State of Washington, United States
+Ireland however the headquarters are located in Seattle, Washington, United States

 Google Cloud Platform LLC – currently not active